derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 The above four parts make up the anatomy of a function.
 First, the `function` keyword tells the JavaScript engine your intent to define a function.
 Second, a custom identifier is set to enable other code to properly reference and call the function by name.
 Third, the function's signature input defines what arguments the function expects.
 No arguments are expected for `toggleImageOpacity` currently.
 Lastly, the `{` and `}` define the bounds of the function body.
 Some functions return a value prior to closing the function body too, but this will be covered in the next chapter.

 With respect to making snippet one *right* there is nothing we can do.
 A case could be made for making it *better* by renaming `toggleImageOpacity` to a single character alternative.
 This change is better for computers because there is less information to read which also translates to a smaller payload to send over a network.
-We won't make this change as we want to keep the code better for us.
-Though out of this book's scope, if you want to learn about how to get the best of both worlds, research the *minification* process.
+We won't make this change as we want to keep the code better for us humans.
+Research the *minification* process to learn about attaining the best of both worlds.

 Let's move to snippet two.